-- TOEFL score of at least 94 iBT
+- TOEFL score of at least 94 IBT

 - IELTS score of at least 7.0

-- TOEIC score of at least 830
+- TOEIC score of at least 850 (will be considered)

 An English proficiency score that is slightly lower than our minimum requirement is not rejected outright, especially when other factors are outstanding, such as educational background and work experience.
 We do not offer conditional admission, but we do offer a specially designed seven-week summer Intensive Legal English program for LLM and MCL students that begins in June.
 In many cases, starting with the Intensive Legal English program allows students with a slightly lower English proficiency score to be ready to start the degree program in the fall.
 For those candidates needing full-time English language study before applying to the law school, Indiana University’s general Intensive English Program has sessions year-round.